emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 # The Ambassador API Gateway

-In this tutorial, we'll walk through the process of deploying the Ambassador API Gateway in Kubernetes for ingress routing. the Ambassador API Gateway provides all the functionality of a traditional ingress controller (i.e., path-based routing) while exposing many additional capabilities such as [authentication](/user-guide/auth-tutorial), URL rewriting, CORS, rate limiting, and automatic metrics collection (the [mappings reference](/reference/mappings) contains a full list of supported options).
+In this tutorial, we'll walk through the process of deploying the Ambassador API Gateway in Kubernetes for ingress routing.
+The Ambassador API Gateway provides all the functionality of a traditional ingress controller (i.e., path-based routing) while exposing many additional capabilities such as [authentication](/user-guide/auth-tutorial), URL rewriting, CORS, rate limiting, and automatic metrics collection (the [mappings reference](/reference/mappings) contains a full list of supported options).
 Note that the Ambassador Edge Stack can be used as an [Ingress Controller](/reference/core/ingress-controller).

 For more background on Kubernetes ingress, [read this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d).